Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 `$ExeName` - The name of the exe to package.

-`$MonoPath` - The path you chose from the first paragraph.
+`$MonoPath` - The path you located in the first paragraph.

 `$Target` - The name of the target you will be compiling for.

 `mkbundle -o $OutputFileName $ExeName -L $MonoPath --deps --static --cross $Target`

+Optionally you can add a machine.config to ensure environment similiary by adding the following argument to the command above.

+`--machine-config $config`

+The config is usually found in `%windir%\Microsoft.NET\Framework64\$version\config\machine.config` for 64-bit systems or `%windir%\Microsoft.NET\Framework\$version\config\machine.config` for 32-bit systems.

+For example: `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config\machine.config`.

+**Note:** Some .NET versions use the same CLR, so for instance version `v3.0` and `v3.5` will not contain a machine.config - they will use the one present in version `2.0.50727`.

+**Tip:** You can easily find your config by running the `[System.Runtime.InteropServices.RuntimeEnvironment]::SystemConfigurationFile` command in PowerShell.

 # 3. Platform Specific Fixes